AppifySheets/doks-gh-pages/content/docs/prologue/quick-start.md

 ## HR Business Cycle Appification

-[HR Information System Demo](https://www.youtube.com/watch?v=1hJH26SHTOk&list=PLDiTLW7eMZTRVaJ8cyPpka5gvNSCePimQ) is what we created in a month for one of the most famous fast-food chains in the World (for their Georgian representation).
+[HR Information System](https://www.youtube.com/watch?v=1hJH26SHTOk&list=PLDiTLW7eMZTRVaJ8cyPpka5gvNSCePimQ) is what we created in a month for one of the most famous fast-food chains in the World (for their Georgian representation).
+This Demo illustrates fully automated HR administration and payroll workflow.

 ## CovidBeds - Vacant beds information system for covid patients